romaklayt/DynamicFilter/README.md

 public Task<List<User>> Get(DynamicFilter filter)
 ```

-Now you can query your endpoint with the TClass on DynamicFilter properties.
-Check *"tests"* folder on the project for examples.
+Now you can query your endpoint with the DynamicFilter properties.
+Check *"tests"* folder on the Api projects for examples.

 ```C#
 [HttpGet]